ai4reason/eprover/README.ProofWatch.md

 To output the ProofWatch proof progress whenever a watchlist clause is matched, use `-l1`.

-To see the relevance values and further debug, compile with DEBUG_PROOF_WATCH.
+To see the relevance values and further debug, compile with `DEBUG_PROOF_WATCH`.

 ## Credits